townba/glkterm/readme.txt

 1.0.2:
     Fixed a really stupid bug where glk_put_char_uni() was sending text to stdout instead of curses, thus destroying the screen.
+(Master branch only; widechar branch was correct.)
     Fixed a bug with reading and writing to the same file without a reposition operation in between.
     In gi_dispa.c, fixed a notation that was preventing stream_open_memory